Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-National Slobber Appreciation Day 2024: What It Is & When It’s Celebrated
+National Slobber Appreciation Day 2025: What It Is & When It’s Celebrated

 excessive drooling of irish setter dog

 If we’re honest, nobody really loves slobber.
 But many of us do have a slobberer in our lives that we do love truly and deeply.
-When it comes to the glorious canine art of slobbering the best approach is to accept it and celebrate it.
+When it comes to the glorious canine art of slobbering, the best approach is to accept it and celebrate it.

-Those were the sentiments of slobber appreciator, Jennifer Costello when she chose November 16th and declared it National Slobber Appreciation Day.1 We’re only surprised that somebody didn’t do it sooner!
+Those were the sentiments of slobber appreciator Jennifer Costello when she chose November 16th and declared it National Slobber Appreciation Day.1 We’re only surprised that somebody didn’t do it sooner!
 What a wonderful opportunity to playfully bring awareness to those canines that, no matter what the circumstances, always seem to have a dollop of slimy goo lurking around their muzzle region.

 How Did National Slobber Appreciation Day Come About?

-The Newfoundland breed of dog is a notorious slobberer.
+The Newfoundland dog breed is a notorious slobberer.
 One might say it’s the best in the business.
 Pages have been written about their salivary tendencies.
 Their drool has been categorized and nicknamed.
 Back in 2012, a gadget was designed for Newfies (and other wet-mouthed breeds) that supposedly captured the dog’s drool before it could escape.
 We won’t get into the many reasons here why this mask is just a bad idea.
 As would be expected the backlash from Newfie owners and dog lovers was substantial.

-Vet technician, Newfoundland fur parent and blogger, Jennifer Costello felt compelled to respond in defense of the many beloved Newfies and other slobberers around the world.
+Vet technician, Newfoundland fur parent, and blogger Jennifer Costello felt compelled to respond in defense of the many beloved Newfies and other slobberers around the world.
 Rightly so, she contended that a dog’s slobber is not meant to be captured and kept in a “face diaper” on the dog’s head for hours on end.

 In rebuttal and to raise awareness of this particular ignorance of canine physiology, she declared November 16th to be Slobber Appreciation Day.
 Since 2012 it has been celebrated every year and continues to garner attention and grow in popularity.

-The day is not solely a celebration of the glorious Newfies slobbering accomplishments, but those of all canine slobbering breeds around the world.
+The day is not solely a celebration of the glorious Newfies’ slobbering accomplishments, but those of all canine slobbering breeds around the world.

 English Mastiff drooling